ivansible/server/roles/srv-ziproxy/README.md

 # ivansible.lin-ziproxy
-This role performs:
+This role installs ziproxy on linux.
- - action1;
- - action2;

 ## Requirements